dart-lang/labs/pkgs/timezone/README.md

 This package provides the [IANA time zone database] and time zone aware `DateTime` class, [`TZDateTime`].

-The current Time Zone database version is [2020d].
+The current time zone database version is [2020d].
 See [the announcement] for details.

+You can update to the current IANA time zone database by running `tool/refresh.sh`.

 ## Initialization